ENVIRONMENTAL

 No data available

-Overall, Water quality in the Outer Harbour (0.94) scored slightly higher than the 2022 report card, however, the overall grade (very good, A) remained unchanged.
-This score was calculated by aggregating the three sub-indicator and associated measure scores (Physiochemical – pH and turbidity, Nutrients – total nitrogen, total phosphorus and dissolved metals, and dissolved metals – aluminum, copper, lead, manganese, nickel and zinc).
+Overall, Water quality in the Outer Harbour zone (0.92) scored similarly to the 2023 report card, with overall grade very good (A).
+This score was calculated by aggregating the three sub-indicator and associated measure scores (Physicochemical – pH and turbidity, Nutrients – total nitrogen, total phosphorus and dissolved metals, and dissolved metals – aluminium, copper, lead, manganese, nickel and zinc).

-Within the Physiochemical sub-indicator, Outer Harbour received very good grades (A) for both pH (1.00) and turbidity (0.97) indicating that both measures were well below the guideline values.
+Within the Physicochemical sub-indicator, Outer Harbour received very good grades (A) for both pH (1.00) and turbidity (0.88), indicating that both measures were well within guideline value ranges.

-Within the Nutrient sub-indicator group, total nitrogen (0.69) and chlorophyll-a (0.82) received good grades (B) indicating concentrations for these measures were below guideline values.
-Total phosphorus (1.00) received a very good grade (A), indicating that average concentrations for this measure was well below the guideline value.
+Within the Nutrient sub-indicator group, total nitrogen (0.56) declined to a poor grade (D), while chlorophyll-a (0.90) improved to a very good grade (A).
+Total phosphorus (1.00) also received a very good grade (A), indicating that this measure was well below the guideline value.

-For Sediment quality, Outer Harbour received an overall score of 0.99 and a very good grade (A), also a similar result to the previous year.
-This score was calculated by aggregating one sub-indicator and associated measure scores (Metal and metalloids – arsenic, cadmium, copper, lead, mercury, nickel and zinc).
+For Sediment quality, Outer Harbour received an overall score of 0.98 and a very good grade (A), a similar result to the previous year.
+This score was calculated by aggregating measure scores (Metal and metalloids – arsenic, cadmium, copper, lead, mercury, nickel and zinc).

-In 2023, all seven Metal and metalloid sub-indicator measures received very high scores (0.96–1.00) and very good grades (A), indicating that average concentrations were well below the guideline values for this zone.
+In 2024, six of the seven Metal and metalloid sub-indicator measures received very high scores (1.00) and very good grades (A), and one sub-indicator – arsenic – received a high score (0.84) and a good grade (B), indicating that these measures were below the guideline values for this zone.

 HABITATS

-The 2023 Gladstone Harbour Report Card scores for the Outer Harbour zone are based on data collected from two reefs: Seal Rocks North and Seal Rocks South.
-The overall score for Coral in the Outer Harbour was 0.14 and graded very poor (E), indicating a very poor condition.
-The Outer Harbour Coral score slightly decrease from the previous year (2022: 0.18)
+The 2024 Gladstone Harbour Report Card scores for the Outer Harbour zone are based on data collected from two reefs: Seal Rocks North and Seal Rocks South.
+The overall score for Coral in the Outer Harbour zone was

-Compared to the previous year, coral cover scores decreased at both Outer Harbour reefs.
-Minor score variations have been observed over the past six years; however, these scores are still substantially lower than the 40% threshold required to receive a satisfactory grade (C) with both harbour zones were graded very poor (E) for coral cover.
+Compared to the previous year, coral cover scores remained unchanged at both Outer Harbour reefs.
+Minor score variations have been observed over the past seven years; however, these scores are still substantially lower than the 40% threshold required to receive a satisfactory grade (C) with both harbour zones graded very poor (E) for coral cover.

 Scuba surveys indicated that the bio-eroding sponge Cliona orientalis continues to impact the coral community across the whole harbour and in particular, colonies of Turbinaria at Seal Rocks South.
 Sponge prevalence is likely contributing to a lack of coral cover recovery across the harbour.

-All reefs decreased scores and remained with very poor grades (E) for juvenile density.
-High coral cover in 2009 was linked to abundant representation of fast-growing, branching corals Acropora juveniles; however, in 2023, this juvenile family was notably lacking across the harbour.
+Both reefs remained with very poor grades (E) for juvenile density.
+High coral cover in 2009 was linked to abundant representation of fast-growing, branching corals Acropora juveniles; however, in 2024, this juvenile genus was notably lacking across the harbour.
 Recovery of corals may be limited until this family appears and survives.

-Changes in hard coral cover has been graded poor (D) in the Outer Harbour reefs for the past six years.
-In general, the ongoing low scores and very poor grades demonstrates recovery of coral communities continues to fall short of modelled expectations.
+Changes in hard coral cover has been graded poor (D) in the Outer Harbour reefs for the past six years (2018-2023).
+In 2024, the change in hard coral cover at Seal Rocks North increased in score (0.50) and improved in grade to a satisfactory (C).
+However, in general, the ongoing low scores and very poor grades demonstrate negligible recovery of coral communities in Gladstone Harbour to date.

 MANGROVE RESULTS